 You can give by cash, check, stock, partial gift of insurance, real-estate, collections, equipment, or even ag commodities.

 Set up a gift in your estate plans.
 Make a specific, percentage, or residual designation in your will/trust or as a partial beneficiary of a retirement fund or insurance to create a simple legacy gift.

 Regardless of the type of gift, requests for anonymity will always be honored.
 Please contact NDCF directly if you would like to make an anonymous gift.

 Growing Our Community

-Please consider gifting a portion of your harvest this year to the Kenmare Area Community Foundation.
+Please consider gifting a portion of your harvest this year (or in the future) to the Kenmare Area Community Foundation.
 It’s an easy way to support our area’s permanent fund without having to open your checkbook.
 Plus, you don’t have to claim the income from the sale, and you can still deduct the cost of production for whatever you donate!

 Simply fill out the donation card, and give it to your broker, co-op, or elevator.
 They will take care of the rest, and you will have made a difference, forever, in our community!